 Today in New York Weather History: May 29

-Not only did today have the first reading in the 90s of the year, but, with a high of 97°, it would be the hottest reading all year (there would be highs of 96° on June 28 and July 17).
+Not only did today have the first reading in the 90s this year, but with a high of 97° it would be the hottest reading all year (there would be highs of 96° on June 28 and July 17).

 Beginning at 9 AM, and continuing for the rest of the day, 2.40" of rain fell.
 This was a little less than two weeks after 2.32" fell, and brought the month's rainfall up to nine inches.
 Today's heavy rain kept the temperature well below average, as the high was only 60°, fourteen degrees below average.